ENCCS/julia-for-hpda/content/linear-algebra.rst

          Plots of the data and principal components.

+      Some answers/comments on the questions:

+	  -  When the number of points is only 100, there is not enough data to accurately capture the principal directions so they vary a bit from run to run.
+	  -  Even when the number of points is 1000, the principal directions are only defined up to sign: that is why they may get flipped when you rerun the script.

 .. todo:: Sparse matrix computations

    Create a sparse 5000x5000-matrix S with roughly 5000 non-zero